Online subject tasters: Science

 Location: Online

-Discover what it's like to study physics at Sheffield with this online taster session.
-You'll receive an introduction to the particle physics being explored at CERN, learn about our undergraduate physics and astronomy courses, and have the chance to get your questions answered by a current student.
+Discover what it's like to study mathematics at Sheffield with this online taster session.
+Explore the mathematics of Monopoly, learn about our mathematics and statistics courses, and have your questions answered by a current student.

 - View full details and itinerary